adndvlp/builder_api/README.md

 3. **Configure Firebase:**

    - Create a Firebase project at https://console.firebase.google.com/
-   - Download your service account key and place it in the project directory (e.g., `serviceAccountKey.json`).
    - Create an environment file (e.g., `.env`) with your required variables (Firebase credentials, API keys, etc.).

 4. **Deploy or run locally:**